foysal619/Mobile-App-Automation-Calculator-Appium/README.md

 - TestNG Framework
 - Appium Server
 - Gradle Build System
-- Intellij IDE
+- IntelliJ IDE
 - Allure Report Generator

 ## How to run this project
 - clone this project
-- open project and load the build.gradle
+- open the project and load the build.gradle
-- hit the following command into the root directory in terminal:
+- Hit the following command into the root directory in the terminal:
   - gradle clean test
-- For generating Report in Allure hit
+- For generating a Report in Allure hit
   - allure generate allure-results --clean -output
-  - allure serve allure-results
+  - allure serves allure-results

 ## Prerequisite
 - JDK 8 or higher
-- Configure GRADLE_HOME and set allure path
+- Configure GRADLE_HOME and set the allure path
 - Start Appium server

 ## Project Demonstration